yra99ary/Dwarf/README.md

 # Goblin
-It help user collect good part of article from website.
+This application help user save a good part of article from website for Later reading.